venasolutions/bosk/docs/guide.md

 - `BufferingDriver` queues all updates, and applies them only when `flush()` is called.
 - `ForwardingDriver` accepts a collection of zero or more downstream drivers, and forwards all updates to all of them.
 - `MirroringDriver` accepts updates to one bosk, and emits corresponding updates to another bosk with the same root type.
+- `MongoDriver` enables persistence and replication, and is important enough that it deserves its own section.

 #### `MongoDriver` and `bosk-mongo`

-`MongoDriver` is an important enough driver that it deserves its own section.
-By using `MongoDriver` (by adding the `bosk-mongo` dependency to your project), you can turn your server into a replica set with relatively little difficulty.
+By adding the `bosk-mongo` dependency to your project and configuring `MongoDriver`, you can turn your server into a replica set with relatively little difficulty.

 `MongoDriver` uses MongoDB as a broadcast medium to deliver bosk updates to all the servers in your replica set.